Tributes pour in for ‘fearless peacemaker’ Seamus Mallon after death aged 83

 Mr Mallon served as the deputy leader of the SDLP from 1979 to 2001 and was also MP for Newry and Armagh from 1986 to 2005.

-He represented the SDLP as MLA for Newry and Armagh between 1998 and 2003, having served in previous Stormont institutions.
+He represented the SDLP as MLA for Newry and Armagh between 1998 and 2003, having served in previous Stormont institutions and was also elected at council level.

-Mr Mallon also served in the Seanad between May and December 1982 after being appointed by then Taoiseach Charlie Haughey.
+Mr Mallon briefly served in the Seanad between May and December 1982 after being appointed by then Taoiseach Charlie Haughey.

 Alongside party leader John Hume, Mr Mallon was at the forefront of the SDLP throughout the Troubles and was steadfast in his opposition to violence.